Guidance on Medical School Selection

 The Role of WFME in Accreditation

 WFME has developed global standards for basic medical education.
 WFME also evaluates agencies that accredit medical schools.
 Accreditation agencies that meet WFME’s evaluation criteria may achieve WFME “Recognition Status,” which ensures that the medical schools accredited by those agencies have met rigorous standards of quality.
-The list of Accrediting Agencies with Recognition Status is available on the WFME website; these agencies, in turn, list accredited medical schools on their websites.
+To view agencies that have achieved WFME recognition or that are in the process of applying for recognition, see this PDF document, hosted on the Recognition Programme page of the WFME website.
+These agencies, in turn, list accredited medical schools on their websites.

 In 2023, ECFMG will be incorporating accreditation of medical schools into its eligibility requirements for ECFMG Certification.